soumyas567/responsive_webdesign_tribute/README.md

 - html5
 - css3

-## Things i learned by doing this project:
+## Things I learned by doing this project:

 - Basic CSS styling
 - How to make an image responsive